initpy/go-book/more-interfaces.rst

     | (name: Martha - age: 74 years)
     | (name: Leo - age: 4 years)

 The example is idiotic but it worked as desired.
-Mind you, interfaces embedding can be very useful, you can find some interfaces embedding in some Go packages as well.
+Mind you, interface embedding can be very useful, you can find some interface embedding in some Go packages as well.
 For example, the `container/heap`_ package that provides heap operations of data collections that implement this interface: